Some donors may choose to give anonymously — such as through a private foundation or upon request — for many reasons, including:

 In an exported gift list, the Is anonymous column indicates whether a gift is given anonymously.

 If a donor requests to always give to your organization anonymously, select Mark as, Gives anonymously on their record.
 When you mark a constituent as an anonymous donor:

 Gives anonymously appears at the top of their record in the web view.

-Gift is anonymous is automatically selected when you add their gifts in the database view.
+Gift is anonymous or Mark gift as anonymous is automatically selected when you add their gifts in the database or web view.